muratsngl/ray_tracer_795/blog5.md

 The Dual-Buffer Architecture

 My first challenge was moving away from the limited [0, 255] range.
 I needed to store floating-point radiance values throughout the rendering pipeline without clipping or quantization.
-Here's the imag[...]
+Here's the image structure I designed:

 ```cpp
 struct Image {